Snowy River Country

 We explore sections of the Snowy River Valley within the Alpine and Snowy River National Parks, south of the border.
 Discover unique rainshadow woodland of native Cypress Pine and White Box, with snowgums at high altitudes and a variety of forest types along river margins and further south.
 Wildlife and birds abound along with many other nature experiences.

-While some parts of the Snowy River National Park have been impacted by bushfires over summer 2020, many sites we visit are unburnt and remain as beautiful as ever.
-We hope to be able to proceed with our usual tours after areas are re-opened, with only minor itinerary changes.
+While some parts of the Snowy River National Park have been impacted by bushfires over summer 2019-20, many sites we visit are unburnt and remain as beautiful as ever.